-9.2.3 Zone Area
+9.2.3 Area of Zone (m2)

-The area of each zone should be entered in m.
+The area of each zone should be entered in m2.

-9.2.4 Percentage of zone undercover.
+9.2.4 Percentage of zone undercover (%)

 This refers to the total percentage of each zone that will receive very little or no rainfall, as a result of being undercover.
 This applies to areas which are completely covered e.g. by roofs, significantly covered e.g. under awnings, or under dense vegetation such as trees with thick foliage.